graphext/cuery/actors/keywords/metrics/.actor/README.md

   - Calendar year: `"2024-01"` to `"2024-12"`
   - Two-year analysis: `"2023-01"` to `"2025-01"`

-**Keyword Ideas Generation:**
-- Set `ideas: true` to generate additional keyword suggestions from Google's keyword planner
-- **Important**: Only available when providing 20 or fewer seed keywords
+**Keywords:**
+- This actor fetches metrics for your existing keyword list
-- Use `max_ideas` to limit the number of generated keywords (recommended: 100-1000)
+- **No limit** on the number of keywords you can provide
-- If more than 20 keywords are provided only the first 20 will be used
-- **Alternative**: Use `url` parameter to generate ideas from a landing page or website
-- **Whole Site Mode**: Set `whole_site: true` with domain-only URL to get site-wide keyword ideas

-**URL-based Keyword Generation:**
-- Provide a `url` parameter to generate keyword ideas from a specific landing page
-- For whole-site analysis, use domain-only URL (e.g., "example.com") and set `whole_site: true`
-- Works independently of the `keywords` parameter - you can use either or both
+- Use this actor when you already have a keyword list and want detailed metrics
+- For discovering new keywords, use the Keyword Ideas Generator actor instead

 ## Output